code-not-found/code-not-found.github.io/_posts/cxf/2015-01-10-jaxws-cxf-logging-request-response-soap-messages-log4j2.md

     <img src="{{ site.url }}/assets/images/posts/cxf/cxf-logging-using-log4j2.png" alt="cxf logging using log4j2">
 </figure>

 The below Maven POM file contains the needed dependencies for the SLF4 bridge `jcl-over-slf4j`, Log4j 2 SLF4J Binding `log4j-slf4j-impl` and Log4j2 `log4j-core`.
-In addition it contains all other needed dependencies and plugins needed in order to run the example.
+In addition, it contains all other needed dependencies and plugins needed in order to run the example.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>